SummaryRead the full fact sheet

 - Garlic, onions, chives, leeks, mint, basil, oregano, sage and many other herbs can help protect against cancer.

-- Herbs are rich in antioxidants, especially cloves, cinnamon, sage, oregano and thyme, by helping to reduce low-density lipoproteins (‘bad’ cholesterol).
+- Herbs are rich in , especially cloves, cinnamon, sage, oregano and thyme, by helping to reduce low-density lipoproteins (‘bad’ cholesterol).

-Fresh herbs often contain higher antioxidant levels compared to processed or dried herbs but if you are using herbs in order to harness their health-promoting aspects first and foremost, aim to add your fresh herbs at the end of cooking or as you serve to preserve these properties.
+Fresh herbs often contain higher antioxidant levels compared to processed or dried herbs.
+If you are using herbs in order to harness their health-promoting aspects first and foremost, aim to add your fresh herbs at the end of cooking or as you serve to preserve these properties.

 Cooking with herbs